andruiman/json-coq/json-mapping.md

 And where the first properties is strict (it is the fact from correctness), the second one is flexible - one can organize the table with other indices - and the table will be still correct.
 From the opposite any correct table can always be presented in a such way - that is topological order of tree when the parents go before children.

+We do not consider the optimization of the table formalism, some of them are however easy to perform.

+### Why do we need additional internal representation